mjoslin-ai/HR_Analytics/README.md

 #### Sick Leave
 - 1.10%
 - Increasing trend
-- Highest sick leave on Friday and lowest on Friday
+- Highest sick leave on Monday and lowest on Friday